This is the newest page describing the progress on the Quaker Valley Railroad and a discussion of JMRI turnout and signal lever operations.

 each protected by a fast acting breaker.
 I use DIN plugs on the

 cab bus, using twisted wire for the data lines.
-I am in the
+Over Thanksgiving

-reprogrammed the accessory decoders on more than one instance.
+accidentally reprogrammed the accessory decoders on more than one

 Sweet!
 And JMRI is always getting better.
 Seems the JMRI guys add things just as I need them.
 Or before I know I need them.
+For example, I now plan to connect the second NCE command station to JMRI, providing a program track that will not shut down the layout.
 The JMRI developers have now gone well beyond my original wish list.
 Integrating the NCE and LocoNet hardware into one functioning system allows me to replicate the prototype US&S CTC machines of the 1960s and 1970s.
-I've been experimenting with the layout editor and it does make it easy to develop signaling as I am adding signal hardware to the railroad in 2010 and 2011.
+I continue experimenting with the layout editor and it does make it easy to develop signaling as I am adding signal hardware to the railroad.
 And Decoder Pro / Panel Pro is still freeware.
 Thank you Bob Jacobsen, Dick Bronson and the rest of the JMRI crew!

 Learn more about the JMRI project, Decoder Pro and Panel Pro at http://www.jmri.org